History of the Islamic Republic of Iran: Pezeshkian administration

-On 13 June 2025, Israel launched coordinated strikes across Iran, targeting nuclear facilities and high-ranking military leadership.
+On 13 June 2025, Israel launched coordinated strikes across Iran, targeting nuclear facilities and high-ranking military leadership and starting the Twelve-Day War.
 The Natanz enrichment facility was reportedly severely damaged, alongside strikes on the Kermanshah missile base, multiple military installations, and airbases.
 Explosions were also reported near the Fordow nuclear site.
 Among the senior commanders killed were: Major General Hossein Salami, head of the Islamic Revolutionary Guard Corps (IRGC); Major General Mohammad Bagheri, chief of staff of Iran's armed forces; and Amir Ali Hajizadeh, commander of the IRGC Air Force and architect of Iran's missile program.

 On 22 June 2025, the United States strikes on Iranian nuclear sites targeted three designated locations in Iran: Fordow, Ntanz, and Isfahan.
 The strikes, which were part of Operation Midnight Hammer, aimed to help dismantle Iran's nuclear weapons program after Iran withdrew from the International Atomic Energy Agency oversight.

+Beginning on 28 December 2025, protests erupted across multiple cities in Iran due to the deepening economic crisis.
+The ensuing crackdown of the unrest, carried out under Ali Khamenei's and senior officials' order for live fire on protesters, resulted in massacres that left tens of thousands of protesters dead, making them the largest massacres in modern Iranian history.

+On 28 February 2026, the United States and Israel launched a major attack on Iran with the stated goal of regime change.
+The attack included the assassination of Supreme Leader Ali Khamenei, whose compound was destroyed, as well as Ali Shamkhani, former head of Iran's Supreme National Security Council, and several other Iranian officials.
+In retaliation, Iran launched dozens of its drones and ballistic missiles throughout the Persian Gulf in addition to targeting Israel.